NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Experiments

-In order to analyze the sim2real gap of the baselines at different velocities more clearly from the view of data distribution, we visualize the trajectories of the baselines, and the results are shown in Fig. \ref{fig_speed_trajectories}.
-From the results in the figure, it can be seen that the trajectories of the policy without sim2real method have a clear distinction, especially in the high-dimensional State-Action (S-A) space, the simulated and real data can be easily distinguished.
-For the adaptive domain randomization method and action transformation method, the trajectory distribution of the simulation is similar to the real, and it is difficult to distinguish between the two types of data in high-dimensional space.
-It is noteworthy that as the velocity increases, it can be seen that the discrepancy between the simulated trajectory and the real trajectory becomes larger.
-The data aggregation becomes stronger in the high-dimensional space, and the two state distributions gradually become distinguishable.
-There are many reasons why the difference of trajectory distribution becomes larger with increasing velocity.
+In order to analyze the sim2real gap of the baselines at different velocities more clearly from the view of data distribution, we visualize the trajectories of the baselines, and the results are shown in Fig. \ref{fig_speed_trajectories}. { From the results in the figure, it can be seen that the trajectories of the policy without the sim2real method have a clear distinction.
+For the adaptive domain randomization method and action transformation method, the trajectory distribution of the simulation is similar to the real.
+It is noteworthy that as the velocity increases, it can be seen that the discrepancy between the simulated trajectory and the real trajectory becomes larger. } There are many reasons why the difference in trajectory distribution becomes larger with increasing velocity.
 First, when the maximum speed of the robot increases, the rotational acceleration of the motor output also increases, and slippage is more likely to occur.
 It is difficult for the simulation model to simulate the phenomenon.
-Second, when the desired velocity becomes larger, the load on the motor increases, especially when the robot collides or slides with an obstacle at a higher speed, and the motor characteristic curve jumps out of the linear interval, which makes the simulation model fail.
+Second, when the desired velocity {increases}, the load on the motor increases, especially when the robot collides or slides with an obstacle at a higher speed, and the motor characteristic curve jumps out of the linear interval, which makes the simulation model fail.
 In addition, an increase in speed amplifies the effect caused by the control delay, which is a random variable, thus increasing the randomness of the trajectory.
 Finally, increasing speed will make the motion distortion of the point cloud more significant, and the difference between the corrected and simulated LiDAR data will become larger with increasing speed, and the difference of the input states will become discrepant.
 This state distribution shift makes the trajectory distribution different.